kcdstoragews/lab/README.md

 3. There are some parameters needed for this provisioner.
 In our case we have to tell them the backend type (e.g. nas, san).
 4. This volume can be expanded after it's creation.

-Now let's compare with the one for san:
+Now let's compare with the one for *san*:

 ```console
 cat sc-csi-ontap-san.yaml